jmyers7/math_stats_ml/README.md

 GD(J, init_parameters, lr, num_steps, decay_rate=0)
 ```

 Implementation of gradient descent.
-The notation below is intended to match the notation in the description in the book [here](https://mml.johnmyersmath.com/stats-book/chapters/11-optim.html#gd-alg).
+The notation below is intended to match the notation in the description in [the book](https://mml.johnmyersmath.com/stats-book/chapters/11-optim.html#gd-alg).

 #### Output